Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 From London jump on the train from London Euston to Oxenholme Lake District which takes roughly 3 hours.
 Then from Oxenholme, you can grab a regional train to the other popular market towns.

 Where to stay on a weekend break to the Lake District:

 With plenty of cosy Bed and Breakfasts, quaint country pubs, cute cafes serving afternoon tea, and local activewear shops, these are all great places to base yourself for a weekend in the Lake District from London.

 The Peak District is a large national park in the very south of the Pennines, spanning across Derbyshire, Cheshire, Yorkshire and Great Manchester.

-The area is split into two main areas, the Dark Peak which is where you’ll find the spacious moorland, while the White Peak is made up of limestone hills.
+The area is split into two main areas; the Dark Peak, which is where you’ll find the spacious moorland, and the White Peak, which is made up of limestone hills.